rheedhar/WHOT-AI/README.md

 ### Training the Model
 I already trained the model and you are welcome to download it from here: [Google Drive](YOUR_GOOGLE_DRIVE_LINK_HERE)

-**Note:** If you would like to retrain the model, due to the large dataset size, you may need to use a cloud provider or reduce the data size in `generate_data.py` otherwise it takes forever to run on a personal computer.
+**Note:** If you would like to retrain the model, due to the large dataset size, you may need to use a cloud provider or reduce the data size in `generate_data.py` otherwise, it takes forever to run on a personal computer.

 - In the src folder create a new folder called models
 - If you are using the pretrained model, save the downloads in `src/models/`.
-- If you are retraining, you need to run `whot_model.ipynb` file
+- If you are retraining, you need to run the `whot_model.ipynb` file

 ### Running the API